PeerJ/article-metrics-php/README.md

-Given an article with DOI and/or URL, fetch usage metrics from a variety of services.
+Fetch usage metrics for articles from a variety of services.

+TODO: usage examples